Today, I am going to do a quick review of iPoll app, one of the best paid survey apps that you can use to make money with or without taking surveys!

 Cash out with iPoll

-I think this site/app has definite advantage over its peers in the industry.
+I think this site/app has a definite advantage over its peers in the industry.

-They employ a dollar reward system rather than the more ubiquitous points based system used widely in the online panel market.
+They employ a dollar reward system rather than the more ubiquitous point-based system used widely in the online panel market.

 So, is iPoll Legit?

-Of course it is.
 This is not a scam.
 It is backed by a real market research company that conducts thousands of studies every year for major companies.
+It is as legit as any other survey company backed by legitimate market research companies, like Opinion Outpost or MySurvey.

 The bottom line is that I will not hesitate to recommend anybody to this site/app.
 In fact, this is among my preferred survey panels.